zorino/microbe-dbs/README.md

 ### refseq_plasmid
 * url: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/plasmid/
 * license: NCBI places no restrictions on the use or distribution.
 However, submitters may claim copyright of the data they have submitted.

+### refseq_viral
+* url: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/viral/
+* license: NCBI places no restrictions on the use or distribution.
+However, submitters may claim copyright of the data they have submitted.

+### refseq_archaea
+* url: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/archaea/
+* license: NCBI places no restrictions on the use or distribution.
+However, submitters may claim copyright of the data they have submitted.

 ### ebi_phages